Folkestone Groomers Directory

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

-If you're a UK dog groomer or owner who's heard of "Nizoral" for treating fungal infections in dogs, you need to know that we're actually talking about a prescription-only antifungal medication called ketoconazole.
-In the UK, the veterinary-licensed version is called Fungiconazol, and it carries strict regulations and serious safety warnings that every groomer must understand.
+If you're a UK dog owner wondering whether Nizoral shampoo is safe for dogs, you need to understand that the active ingredient is ketoconazole—a prescription-only antifungal medication.
+In the UK, the veterinary-licensed version is called Fungiconazol, and it carries strict regulations and serious safety warnings that every dog owner should understand before using it.

 Here's what matters: ketoconazole (the active ingredient in both human Nizoral and veterinary Fungiconazol) is a powerful antifungal that fights yeast and ringworm infections in dogs.
 But here's the catch—oral ketoconazole can cause liver damage, interferes with many other medications, and is strictly prescription-only (POM-V) in the UK.[1]
 That means only a vet registered with the Royal College of Veterinary Surgeons can prescribe it.

-As groomers, you play a vital role in spotting the early signs of fungal infections—that characteristic musty smell, greasy or flaky skin, constant itching.
-Your job is to recognise these symptoms and refer clients to their vet immediately, not to diagnose or recommend prescription treatments.
-This guide will help you understand what ketoconazole is, when vets use it, what the risks are, and what safer alternatives exist for grooming salon use.
+As a dog owner, you're often the first to notice the early signs of fungal infections—that characteristic musty smell, greasy or flaky skin, and constant scratching.
+Recognising these symptoms early and getting your dog to the vet quickly can make a real difference to their comfort and recovery time.
+This guide will help you understand what ketoconazole is, when vets prescribe it, what the risks are, and what safer over-the-counter alternatives exist for managing your dog's skin health at home.

 Important Disclaimer

 This article provides general information and educational guidance only.
 It is not veterinary medical advice.
 Ketoconazole (Fungiconazol) is a prescription-only medicine in the UK that must only be prescribed by a qualified veterinary surgeon.
-Dog groomers must never diagnose conditions, prescribe medications, or administer prescription treatments.
-If you observe signs of infection or skin disease during grooming, refer your client immediately to their veterinarian.
-Always follow vet instructions precisely when using any prescribed medicated products.
+Never attempt to diagnose or treat fungal infections without proper veterinary guidance.
+If you notice signs of infection or skin disease in your dog, consult your veterinarian promptly.
+Always follow your vet's instructions precisely when using any prescribed medicated products.

 Oral ketoconazole (Fungiconazol) is classified as Prescription Only Medicine – Veterinary (POM-V) in the UK.
-This isn't just a technicality—it's a legal requirement that protects both you and the dogs in your care.[1]
+This means you cannot legally buy it online or from a pet shop without a valid prescription from your vet.[1]

 POM-V medicines can only be supplied on a valid written prescription from a vet registered with the Royal College of Veterinary Surgeons (RCVS).
 The prescription must be signed, dated, and is only valid for six months.[2]